slowernews/wisdom-tldr/README.md

 ===
 ###On criticism and envy

-Ignore or be flattered by criticism and envy BUT beware of blindspots.
+[Listen](#on-listening), ignore or be flattered by criticism and envy BUT beware of blindspots.

 > *'When somebody says something bad about you, is negativity.
 When everyone says it, is advice.'*